Skip to Content

 We took a bus back from Clifden through Galway and onto Limerick to pick up our rental car.
 Our first afternoon at the Cliffs of Moher left us completely drenched while walking in very heavy winds and rain.
 It was so bad we turned back.

 The next day, we had slightly better weather and hiked from the visitor center along part of the Cliffs of Moher Coastal trail.
-This area is not recommended for dogs or children, however we only went as far as the trail was safely away from the edge with a wall to keep the kids in.
+This area is not recommended for dogs or children, however we walked the portion of the trail where there is a wall to keep the kids in.

 The drive from the Cliffs of Moher to the Dingle Peninsula is approximately 3 hours.
-That left us with an afternoon, one full day then the morning before driving on to Kenmare.
+That left us with an afternoon, one full day, then the morning to explore Dingle with kids before driving on to Kenmare.

 We even had enough time left over to visit the Dingle OceanWorld Aquarium – a fun thing to do with kids in Dingle.